Skip to content

 4. Overlooking Future Damages

 Many injured parties focus only on immediate costs.
 However, long-term medical needs, ongoing therapy, and future lost earning capacity can represent the largest portion of damages.
-A comprehensive assessment by experts is crucial for these projections.
+A complete assessment by experts is crucial for these projections.

 5. Accepting the First Settlement Offer